Huntington Bank Stadium: Funding

-The stadium's cost totals $288.5 million, of which the university will pay 52% and the state of Minnesota the remaining 48%.
-Including interest the state's cost is about $10 million per year or about $1.7 million per game for 25 years.
-About $50 million of the state's portion goes to the purchase of 2,840 acres (11.5 km^{2}) of undeveloped university land, part of the Rosemount Research Center in Dakota County, over 25 years by the state of Minnesota who will assume responsibility for risks if the site requires environmental cleanup.
+The stadium cost $288.5 million, of which the university will pay 52% and the state of Minnesota the remaining 48%.
+Including interest, the state's cost was about $10 million per year or about $1.7 million per game for 25 years.
+About $50 million of the state's portion went to the purchase of 2,840 acres (11.5 km^{2}) of undeveloped university land, part of the Rosemount Research Center in Dakota County, over 25 years by the state of Minnesota, who will assume responsibility for risks if the site requires environmental cleanup.
 The university retains its right to use the land for its "research, education and engagement mission" in perpetuity.

 The university's share was $111 million or 52%.
 TCF Financial Corporation of Wayzata is contributing $35 million over 25 years in exchange for the naming rights and other agreements.
 The university projected earnings of $2.5 million per year or $96 million over the life of agreements with TCF that will include marketing debit cards to alumni and ticketholders.
 If unable to fulfill its contractual obligations, TCF Financial Corporation must propose an alternate name subject to the approval of the university.
 Other corporate donations have been pledged as well, including Best Buy ($3 million), Dairy Queen ($2.5 million), Target Corporation ($2 million), Federated Insurance, General Mills, and Norwest Equity Partners.

 The Tribal Nations Plaza, named after the Shakopee Mdewakanton.
 Their donation of $14.5 million to the university was the largest gift in Gopher athletics history.

-The university also accepts donations from individuals.
+The university also accepted donations from individuals.
 Initially donations were only sought from "high-end" donors (those contributing $100,000 or more), but in June 2008 the university expanded the fundraising effort to gather smaller donations as well.
 On May 21, 2009, the university announced they had received a $6 million donation from T. Denny Sanford, meaning the university had achieved its goal of $86 million in private fund raising.
-The remainder of the university's portion will come from a $12.50 per semester student fee ($25 per year) and game day parking revenue.
+The remainder of the university's portion came from a $12.50 per semester student fee ($25 per year) and game day parking revenue.

-Even though the cost of building TCF Bank Stadium originated at $248.7 million, changes in the construction planning raised the cost to $288.5 million.
-The university has vowed that even if the stadium cost rises again, it will not seek more money from the state nor increase the student fees any further.
+The cost of building TCF Bank Stadium was originally set at $248.7 million, but changes in the construction planning raised the cost to $288.5 million.
+The university vowed that even if the stadium cost rose again, it would not seek more money from the state nor increase the student fees any further.

 The university still charges all U of M students a mandatory stadium fee of $6 every semester despite the stadium being finished.